codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 The instructions for getting the JSON Keyfile, and Admin Email are the same as for [Google SSO]({{site.baseurl}}/docs/administration/single-sign-on/sso-google/#synchronize-teams-with-the-codefresh-cli).

 >Note
-  These settings are for the SaaS version of CSDP.
+  These settings are for the SaaS version of Codefresh.
 For an on-premises setup, use the URLs that match your installation.

 Once everything is finished, you [should test the integration]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#testing-your-identity-provider).
 Once it's working, proceed to the next steps that are: